 A triangle weave is especially useful when you need to weld vertically upward, as it helps avoid molten metal falling onto the floor due to gravitation.

 Straight Stepped Weave Bead

-Straight-stepped weave beads are applied when making multi pass welds, but they can also be used when welding a root pass.
-If you use the straight stepped welding bead in the first pass of a joint with root opening, be careful not to lose the puddle.
-If you make too steep of an angle, the retracting movement, and it’s melted metal, may not be able to stay solidified enough not to fall through the root opening.
+Straight-stepped weave beads are applied when making multi-pass welds, but they can also be used when welding a root pass.
+If you use the straight stepped welding bead in the first pass of a joint with a root opening, be careful not to lose the puddle.
+If you make too steep of an angle, the retracting movement and it’s melted metal may not be able to stay solidified enough not to fall through the root opening.

 Ladder Wave Bead